 BELEAGUERED DIRTRACKERS UNDER HEAVY FIRE AT WIVELISCOMBE

-Report Scribe from the historic Recreation Ground, Wiveliscombe
+Report by Mike Berry from the historic Recreation Ground, Wiveliscombe

 Despite the fact that this was the only senior B&A match taking place this weekend, the Dirtrackers arrived with just 12 men.
 Fortunately the courteous Wiveliscombe side willingly supplied the three others to make up the team.
 What on earth has happened to club esprit?
 In days of yore then 1st XV and 2nd XV players without a game would be clamouring and banging on doors to see if they could grab a game in the Dirtrackers.
 Alas, that seems no more.
 The DT manager reported that others were simply not interested – no doubt preferring to anticipate an alcohol-fuelled day watching some boring International match.
 Well, they could have done it all as the Wiveliscombe clubhouse hosted an extremely sizeable TV screen and some excellent local beer.
 Players should remember that when they play for a club – they do precisely that.
 Whether you are in the 1st XV or otherwise, you play as selected and where required.
 In these days of only 26 regular fixtures, there is no real excuse for not turning out on spare dates.m